Jefferson Júnior: Moreirense

 On 27 January 2022, Jefferson agreed to a contract until the end of the season with Portuguese club Moreirense.
 He scored his first goals in a 2–1 Primeira Liga win over Gil Vicente, on 8 April.

 Jefferson amassed 16 appearances in all competitions, as Moreirense lost the relegation play-offs against Chaves 1–2 on aggregate.

 Petrolul Ploiești

 After being linked to Romanian team Universitatea Craiova in the summer of 2022, Jefferson agreed a deal for an undisclosed period with fellow Liga I club Petrolul Ploiești on 10 March 2023.

+During his 11-month spell, Jefferson played 26 matches without scoring, of which 23 in the Romanian top flight.

+Boluspor

+On 2 February 2024, Jefferson returned to Turkey by signing for TFF First League side Boluspor.